rvm/rvm/help/alias.md

   You can use aliases to set a specific ruby patchlevel for a generic ruby version.
 You may want to specify the gemset as well to scope this change to a certain project.
 This is useful if you have upgraded RVM and can no longer switch to the requested ruby.
+For example, if your project specifies `ruby-1.9.3@my-project` you can do this:

     $ cd my-project
     ruby-1.9.3-p448 is not installed.